Aghaei-Dev/deca-task/README.md

 - If you are **logged in**:
   - ✅ You can access `/dashboard`
   - ❌ `/auth` is blocked
+  - If you want access again to `/auth` delete the cookies...
 - If you are **not logged in**:
   - ✅ You can access `/auth`
   - ❌ `/dashboard` is blocked